What are the judges looking for?

 - Training and development: Qualifying the workforce/ lifelong learning, Mentoring of younger operatives

-- Environmental qualities: Conservation of heat/power, Use of natural light, ‘Green’ materials, Reclaimed or locally-sourced materials.
+- Environmental qualities: Conservation of heat/power, Use of natural light, ‘Green’ materials, Reclaimed or locally-sourced and efficient use of materials.